We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 - The trip offers the right mix of adventure, culture, and beauty for hikers and serious mountaineers alike.

-Climbing The 8th Tallest Mountain, Manaslu, in 2026
+Climbing The 8th Tallest Mountain in 2026

 - Climbers should be in good shape and be prepared for possible extreme weather changes associated with high-altitude climbing.

-Climbing Manaslu in Spring Window 2026
+Climbing Himalayan giant peak in Spring Window 2026

 In general terms, the weather is usually less turbulent than during the monsoon season, and is generally not as severe as in the winter months.

-March-May forms one of the best periods of the year to climb an 8000 m peak.
+March-May forms one of the best periods of the year to mountaineering an 8000 m peak.
 The light at that time is better, the temperatures are beginning to warm at the lower elevations, and storms are less frequent.

 The route ascends the classic North-East ridge.